How will the new library be paid for?

-What are the next steps to make a new library happen?
+What are the next steps for the Foundation?

 Where will the new library be located?

 The new library will be located at 1 School Street.
 The current location cannot be used due to historical and space constraints.
-The new location (visible from the current site) was approved by the Selectmen and by Town Meeting vote.
+The new location (visible from the current site) was approved by the Select Board and by Town Meeting vote.

 Why can’t we use the Community Center for library programming?

 A mission of public libraries is to provide meeting spaces, including a community room.
 Community space located at the library is required by the Commonwealth of Massachusetts.
-The library’s community room is always free for non-profit groups; the Sharon Community Center charges a fee.
+The library’s community room is always free for non-profit groups; the Sharon Community Center charges a fee for the ballroom.

 How does the new building compare with the current building?